2016: Mayor Geoff Dawe, town councillors, dignitaries and guests celebrate Aurora's flag-raising ceremony.

-On June 10th at 3.30pm, we will commence our Pride Week celebrations by raising the Rainbow Flag at an official Pride flag-raising ceremony at Aurora Town Hall.
+On June 13th at 10am, we will continue our Pride Week celebrations by raising the Rainbow Flag at an official Pride flag-raising ceremony hoste by the Town of Aurora.

-Join Mayor Geoff Dawe, Councillors of the Town of Aurora, York Pride Fest and PFLAG York Region, as we celebrate the launch of York Region's 16th Pride Week Festival with the Town of Aurora's official flag-raising ceremony.
+Join Mayor Geoff Dawe, Councillors of the Town of Aurora and representatives from York Pride Fest and other local LGBT organizations, as we celebrate the launch of York Region's 17th Pride Week Festival with the Town of Aurora's official flag-raising ceremony.

 All are welcome to attend.